koterpillar/uv-alert-client/README.md

 To select your location, open the application and press the middle button, then choose the city from the list.

-The data currently comes from Australia's Buerau of Meteorology, so is limited to the locations available on http://www.bom.gov.au/uv/data.shtml.

 License
 -------